espressif/esp-hosted/esp_hosted_fg/docs/Linux_based_host/porting_guide.md

 ###### Slave side
 - Changing GPIOs
-	- Reset Pin
-		- Use any unused GPIO, no restrictions.
 	- SPI GPIOs
 		- MISO, MOSI, CLK & CS are mapped to IO_MUX.
 They allowed to be changed with little overhead of GPIO Matrix routing.
 		- Data Ready & Handshake could be chosed from any free GPIOs